Unleash/unleash/website/docs/tutorials/app-demo-tutorial.md

 ### Assign to an Environment

-If you are using Unleash 4.3 or above, you'll have a selection of environments to choose from for the feature toggles.
+You'll have a selection of environments to choose from for the feature toggles.
 In this example, we are choosing to use the `Development` environment.
 Take note of this for next steps.
-If you are in Unleash 4.2 or below, this section will not apply.

 ### Create Tokens